jthmiller/shell-novice/_episodes/06-script.md

 so that the output is just the number of files processed rather than the names of the files that were processed.

-One thing to note about Nelle's script is that it lets the person running it decide what files to process.
+One thing to note about the script is that it is usually better when it is portable and adaptable.
-She could have written it as:
+IT could have written it as:

 ~~~
 # Calculate stats for Site A and Site B data files.